 - The baby dragons in Keio Flying Squadron.

-- Fallout 3's Mothership Zeta add-on has Guardian Drones, which the player can make use of with the Drone Controller.
+- One of Fallout 3's companions is a Mister Gutsy robot named Sgt.
+RL-3.
+The Mothership Zeta add-on has Guardian Drones, which the player can make use of with the Drone Controller.
 Operation Anchorage features Chinese Spider Drones.
 In the final mission of Broken Steel, the Sentry Bots can be reprogrammed via terminal to fight on your side, although if you hit any of them with friendly fire, they will all turn hostile once again.

 - Wizball has the Catelite, a power-up cat which can shoot at enemies and, more importantly, can collect the paint drops some of them leave behind when they are defeated.

-- Risk Of Rain has robot drones that the player can use gold to repair, theywill fly around the player and shoot any enemy in range.
-After taking enough damage they will breakdown and have to be repaired, which costs more money each time.
+- Risk of Rain has robot drones that the player can use gold to repair, they will fly around the player and shoot at any enemy in range or heal them.
+After taking enough damage they will break down and have to be repaired, which costs more money each time.

 - Splinter Cell: Chaos Theory has the North Korean Army deploy a large number of flying drones armed with machine guns in the streets of Seoul once war breaks out.
 They can only be destroyed with a non-stealth loadout (only the F2000's shotgun or sniper attachments can take them out).

 - Sigma Star Saga have weapon data which allows you to carry up to three attacker nodes, with an expense of the main plane's rapid fire rate.

 - Quake IV has the spherical tripodal Convoy drones that roll onto the battlefield(similar to the Droidekas in the Star Wars prequels, but weaker).

 - Gate of Thunder has two flanking drones that can be turned to fire backward instead of forward.